 10 Tips for your first Duathlon

-1. Practice bricks (where you change immediately from running to cycling and back to running).
+1. Practise bricks (where you change immediately from running to cycling and back to running).
 Even if they’re short they will really help your muscles adapt and reduce the time it takes to get up to speed at each transition.
-They’re also a good excuse to practice transitions.
+They’re also a good excuse to practise transitions.

-3. Consider elastic laces.
+3. Get some elastic laces.
 It’s much quicker to get your runners on with elastic laces.
 But equally important a lot of duathlons are between October and April and it’s not uncommon to end the bike leg with slightly numb fingers!

 4. Think about clothing for the bike.
 You can do a running race in a vest & shorts at almost any time of year.
 But cycling has a much bigger wind chill effect because you’re going much faster (up to 40mph on the return from Marley Head in the Dartington Duathlon for instance).
 That’s why you’ll never see club cyclists out on their club run wearing shorts in the winter.
 If it’s a cold day consider long-fingered gloves and an extra layer on your torso (eg a windproof gilet).
 If it’s really cold clothing that covers your knees is the way forward.